arielhr1987/leira-cron-jobs/README.txt

 10. You will only be able to delete cron jobs with a missing hook.

 == Changelog ==

+= 1.2.1 =
+* New help information about blue and red list table rows
+* Date time editor css fix

 = 1.2.0 =
 * Plugin refactored